dixslyf/mnist-digits-nb-nn/report/report.typ

 - `y_test.npy`

-Each file is a binary file storing a NumPy array.
+Each data file is a binary file containing a NumPy array.
-Files with the `x` prefix contain image data for the handwritten digits.
-Each `x` array has the following shape: `(n, 28, 28)`, where `n` is the number of images in the array —
+Files prefixed with `x` store image data, where each array has shape `(n, 28, 28)`, with `n` representing the number of images.
-`n` differs for `x_train`, `x_val` and `x_test`
-as they each have a different number of images.
-The second and third dimensions (both with size `28`) represent the pixels.
+The second and third dimensions of the shape represent the image's pixels for a total of 784 (28 by 28) pixels.
-Each pixel's value ranges from 0 to 255.
+Each pixel value ranges from 0 to 255.

-Each `x` file has a corresponding `y` file containing the labels for the images.
+Each `x` file has a corresponding `y` file containing the labels as a one-dimensional array with values ranging from `0` to `9`.
-For example, `y_train` contains the image labels for `x_train`.
-Each `y` array is one-dimensional and contains the same number of values as there are images in its corresponding `x` array.
-The values range from `0` to `9` to represent the digits.

-There are three different `x`-`y` pairs of files: `train`, `val` and `test`.
+The data set is divided into three pairs of `x` and `y` files:
+`train`, `val`, and `test`.
-The `train` pair is meant to be fed to the classifiers for _training_.
-On the other hand, the `val` pair is for _validation_ — that is, for estimating the generalisation performance of the classifiers.
+The `train` set is used for model training while the `test` set is for the final performance evaluation of the models.
-The validation set can also be used as part of hyperparameter tuning.
+The `val` set is supposedly for validation and hyperparameter tuning.
-Finally, the `test` pair is for evaluating the performance of the final trained classifiers.

-We have the following source code files:
+The provided source code files are:

-- `main.py`: Provides a commandline interface that lets the user train and test the classifiers with various parameters.
+- `main.py`: Entry point providing a command-line interface for training and testing classifiers.

-- `naive_bayes.py`: Provides an incomplete implementation of a naive Bayes classifier.
+- `naive_bayes.py`: Incomplete implementation of a naive Bayes classifier.

-- `alt_model.py`: Provides an incomplete implementation of a PyTorch module.
+- `alt_model.py:` Incomplete implementation of a PyTorch module for the neural network classifier.

-- `nb_data_loader.py`: Provides the `NBDataLoader` class, which loads the data files described before and allows callers to retrieve the train, validation and test subsets of the image data.
+- `nb_data_loader.py`: Contains the `NBDataLoader` class for loading data files and retrieving the train, validation, and test subsets.

-- `alt_data_loader.py`: Provides the `ALTDataLoader` class, a subclass of PyTorch's `Dataset` that reads either the train, validation or test image data depending on what the user specifies.
+- `alt_data_loader.py`: Contains the `ALTDataLoader` class, a subclass of PyTorch's `Dataset` class for reading image data subsets.
-  Unfortunately, the class is poorly named —
+  Unfortunately, the name `ALTDataLoader` is a misnomer
-  PyTorch provides the `DataLoader` and `Dataset` classes for handling data.
+  --- PyTorch also provides a `DataLoader` class intended as a wrapper over a `Dataset` to provide batching and shuffling.
-  Although `ALTDataLoader` is a `Dataset`, it is _not_ a `DataLoader`.
+  Although `ALTDataLoader` includes `DataLoader` in its name, it subclasses `Dataset`, not `DataLoader`.

-- `analysis.py`: Loads the various data subsets, displays their shapes and visualises one of the images with `matplotlib`.
+- `analysis.py`: Loads data subsets, displays their shapes, and visualizes images using `matplotlib`.

 = Methodology